oonixxxxx/notepad/README.md

 * Changing the font of the text in notepad
 * Saving and opening a file

+You can see the appearance and operation of the application in the assets folder

 <p align="right">(<a href="#readme-top">back to top</a>)</p>